Purinergic signalling: Respiratory system

 ATP and adenosine are crucial regulators of mucociliary clearance.
 The secretion of mucin involves P2RY2 receptors found on the apical membrane of goblet cells.
 Extracellular ATP signals acting on glial cells and the neurons of the respiratory rhythm generator contribute to the regulation of breathing.

 Skeletal system

 In the human skeleton, nearly all P2Y and P2X receptors have been found in osteoblasts and osteoclasts.
 These receptors enable the regulation of multiple processes such as cell proliferation, differentiation, function, and death.
 The activation of the adenosine A1 receptor is required for osteoclast differentiation and function, whereas the activation of the adenosine A2A receptor inhibits osteoclast function.
 The other three adenosine receptors are involved in bone formation.

 Pathological aspects

 Alzheimer's disease

 In Alzheimer's disease (AD), the expression of A1 and A2A receptors in the frontal cortex of the human brain is increased, while the expression of A1 receptors in the outer layers of hippocampal dentate gyrus is decreased.

 Asthma

 In the airways of patients with asthma, the expression of adenosine receptors is upregulated.
 Adenosine receptors affect bronchial reactivity, endothelial permeability, fibrosis, angiogenesis and mucus production.

+Autism

+Various preclinical studies have revealed that the dysregulation of purinergic pathways contributes significantly to neuroinflammation, persistent synaptic abnormalities, disrupted glial communication, and behavioral changes associated with autism-like traits.